480 Barcode Numbers

 All barcodes and barcode systems are designed for international use, so there are virtually no restrictions based on the country of origin worldwide.
 Any specific examples of stores placing any type of restrictions on barcodes can be seen here.

-We are a member of the International Barcodes Network that has customers in more than 120 countries using our barcodes without any problems.
+We are a member of the International Barcodes Network that has customers in more than 120 countries using these barcodes.